ethantkoenig/lotsoffiles2/content/kt/remnant.md

 ## Translation Suggestions: ##

-* A phrase such as, "the remnant of this people" could be translated as "the rest of these people" or "the people who remain faithful" or "the people who are left."
+* A phrase such as "the remnant of this people" could be translated as "the rest of these people" or "the people who remain faithful" or "the people who are left."
 * The "whole remnant of people" could be translated by "all the rest of the people" or "the remaining people."

 ## Bible References: ##